Cats love to scratch. They especially love to scratch walls, posts, and furniture. But why?

 What to do when your cat scratches you?

-Superficial vs. Deep Wound
+- Superficial vs. Deep Wound

 If the laceration is deep, dry the wound then apply an antiseptic solution.
-You may apply an antibiotic cream to prevent bacteria from further infecting the abrasion.
+You may also apply an antibiotic cream to prevent bacteria from further infecting the abrasion.

 Cat Scratch Prevention

-Cat Claw Trimming
+- Cat Claw Trimming

-Ban Those Fleas!
+- Ban Those Fleas!

 Preventing fleas will not stop your cat from scratching you but it will lessen the risk of you getting CSD.
 So banning those fleas is a must!

 Caring for a pet cat is both a reward and a risk.
-Reward because it is a source of joy and emotional support to care for your cat.
-It provides you loyalty and love in return for your TLC.
+Reward, because cats are a source of joy and emotional support.
+Cats provide loyalty and love in return for your TLC.
 It is also a risk because of the possible diseases your cat may bring you into contact with.
 Some of these diseases could be fatal to you and your cat.